MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/update/appserver-update/index.md

 ### MobileFirst Operational Analytics Receiver
 {: #analyticsreceiver}

 The installation of this component is optional.
-The MobileFirst Applications send log data to MobileFirst Operational Analytics Receiver via a REST API.
-Install this component only if MobileFirst Operational Analytics installed.
-It is preferable to run MobileFirst Operational Analytics Receiver with the other components of MobileFirst Server of the same interim fix level.
+MobileFirst applications send log data to MobileFirst Operational Analytics Receiver via a REST API.
+Install this component only if MobileFirst Operational Analytics is installed.
+It is preferable to run MobileFirst Operational Analytics Receiver with the other components of MobileFirst Server of the same interim fix level (iFix).

 ## Updating MobileFirst Server Administration Service, MobileFirst Operations Console, and MobileFirst runtime environment
 {: #updating-server}